kvnloughead/blog/src/posts/windows-userdir-wsl.md

 C:\Users\kvnlo
 ```

 Unfortunately, I couldn't find a way to save this output to a variable.
 I'm sure this was attributable to my weak grasp of how variables work in bash, but a number of reasonable guesses failed to produce the results I wanted.
 I won't put my ignorance on display by sharing examples.
 Suffice it to say that after a short while I decided to try a different tactic.
-I realized there was another way to supress the unwanted output in that command, keeping only the user directory — I just needed to send the error to the void:
+I realized there was another way to suppress the unwanted output in that command, keeping only the user directory — I just needed to send the error to the void:

 ```plain
 $ cmd.exe /c "echo %USERPROFILE%" 2> /dev/null